thegreenwebfoundation/admin-portal/docs/verification-request.md

 ### Testing focussed steps of the form wizard

 End to end tests require the database to be set up, which can be time consuming.
-You can use focussed unit tests to test the same form, without needing to run through the slow and computationally expensive steps by testing just a specific step in a wizard.
+You can use unit tests to test a specific form in isolation, without needing to run through the slow and computationally expensive steps by testing a corresponding step of the view.

-When doing this, you no longer need to explicitly name the step in a wizard you are making a submission for, as this form might be used outside the original context of the multi-step form wizard.
+When doing this, the data used to initialize the form will no longer contain `WizardView` specific prefixes - only those configured by underlying stack of forms, formsets and multiforms.

 ```python